Tsuyoshi Kitazawa: Club career

-When Kitazawa was a junior high student, he played for Yomiuri Junior Youth.
-After being rejected by the club to advance to the club's Youth team, he entered Shutoku High School and played for the school club.
+When Kitazawa was a junior high school student, he joined Yomiuri Club Junior Youth after a one-week trial.
+After graduating from junior high school, he chose to attend Shutoku High School, where he played for the school football club.
 After graduating, he joined Japan Soccer League side Honda in 1987.
-He was the top scorer of the league in the 1990–91 season.
+He was the league's joint top scorer in the 1990–91 season.

-He moved to Yomiuri (later Verdy Kawasaki, now Tokyo Verdy) in 1991.
-Kitazawa, together with his teammates Kazuyoshi Miura, Ruy Ramos, Nobuhiro Takeda, Tetsuji Hashiratani and Bismarck made in the early 1990s the golden era of Verdy who won the J1 League championship (1993 and 1994) and J.League Cup (1992, 1993, and 1994).
-He finished his playing career as a Verdy player in 2002.
+He transferred to Yomiuri Club (later Verdy Kawasaki, now Tokyo Verdy) in 1991.
+He became a key member of Verdy's successful early-1990s side, playing alongside Kazuyoshi Miura, Ruy Ramos, Nobuhiro Takeda, Tetsuji Hashiratani and, from 1993, Bismarck.
+Verdy won consecutive J.League championships in 1993 and 1994, as well as three consecutive J.League Cup titles from 1992 to 1994.
+Kitazawa remained with Verdy until retiring in 2002.

 National team career

-Kitazawa was capped 58 times and scored 3 goals for the Japan national team between 1991 and 1999.
-He made his international debut on 2 June 1991 in a friendly against Thailand in Yamagata Park Stadium, under national coach Kenzo Yokoyama.
-He was a member of the Japan team for the 1992 Asian Cup that Japan won.
+Kitazawa earned 58 caps and scored 3 goals for the Japan national team between 1991 and 1999.
+He made his international debut on 2 June 1991 in a friendly against Thailand, under national coach Kenzo Yokoyama.
+He was a member of the Japan team that won the 1992 Asian Cup.
 He scored his first international goal on 6 November 1992 in the semifinal against China at Hiroshima Stadium.

-He took part in Japan's unsuccessful campaign to qualify for the 1994 World Cup.
-He was a member of the Asian final qualification stage that was held centrally in Qatar and played two games.
-He was on the bench when the Iraqi's injury-time equaliser dashed Japan's qualification hope in the last qualifier, in the match that the Japanese fans now remember as the Agony of Doha.
+He took part in Japan's unsuccessful campaign to qualify for the 1994 FIFA World Cup, appearing in two matches during the final Asian qualifying round in Doha, Qatar.
+He was an unused substitute in the final qualifier against Iraq, when an injury-time equaliser denied Japan qualification for the World Cup, an event remembered in Japan as the Agony of Doha.

-Kitazawa was short-listed for the 1998 World Cup, but national coach Takeshi Okada dropped him along with Kazuyoshi Miura and Daisuke Ichikawa at the final training camp in Nyon, Switzerland.
+Kitazawa was short-listed for the 1998 FIFA World Cup, but national coach Takeshi Okada dropped him, along with Kazuyoshi Miura and Daisuke Ichikawa, at the final training camp in Nyon, Switzerland.